jagadish432/DropBookmarks/README.md

 .
 Once the build is successful from the above command, then try to access the library/package specific function,variable,class, etc.. if IDE shows it then good , otherwise place the cursor on it and do opt+enter to search in maven dependency and add it.
 Also, tru the "reload from disk and rebuild the project", sometimes it also works fine.

+### via IntelliJ IDE:

+.
+Add required dependencies in the pom.xml file

+.
+Then, rebuild the project

+.
+If not worked, then open maven window in intelliJ -> View > Tool Windows > Maven

+.
+Then, click on resync ("reload all maven projects") icon

 ## For creating database